Agentic AI Workflows Explained: Patterns, Infrastructure, and GPU Requirements

 There are two main drawbacks to the proxy that should be considered:

-Most official RunPod templates are set up to use the proxy.
+Most official Runpod templates are set up to use the proxy.
 But if you'd rather decline the use of it, here's how to do that:

 If you need to define the IP address and port in code, naturally, it's going to be easiest to maintain if you set a variable for the URL, rather than hard-coding it.